zevarito/route_dog/README.md

 **It only works in Rails 3 for now, Rails 2.3 support is comming.**

-RouteDog is a small collection of Rack middlewares to be used with your Ruby On Rails project as a helper to identify not tested routes.

-The way that RouteDog knows if you are testing a route is through the Watcher middleware which only runs in Test Environment and collects the routes that you've called from your **Integration Tests** (See Note About Integration Tests).

-The way that RouteDog shows to you a warning is through a middleware called Notifier which only runs in Developement Enviroment.

-Also it has a report task that give to you a resume about defined, implemented and tested routes of your application.
+RouteDog does the following things for you:

+* Identify routes that has been defined in config/routes.rb but hasn't been implemented.

+* Identify which routes of your application were never hitted by a Integration Test.

+* Notify you which actions hasn't been tested while you are using your application by injecting html on the top of the page.

 For What This Is Useful?
 ------------------------

-* It is useful to me :)

-* Suppose that you get a contract to work in a project but that was not started by you, you know that it has some tests, also you have seen the coverage results but you want to live the experience using the application and seeing what route is actually tested and what not.
+* Suppose that you get a contract to work in a project but that was not started by you, you know that it has some tests, also you have seen the coverage results but you want to live the experience using the application and seeing which route is actually tested and which route don't.

 * You were a Rumble Guy that thought that tests were not necessary? ok, may be this is for you if you don't want to drop all your code.